open-feature/docs.openfeature.dev/docs/tutorials/five-minutes-to-feature-flags.md

                 ||     ||
 ```

-If we changed that `with-cows` value to false, we’d see the more boring response:

-Enter the following command into the terminal:
+Next change the `with-cows` value to false and restart the node server.
+We will now see the more boring response when entering the following command into the terminal:

 ```bash
 curl http://localhost:3333